 At UiA, 9 out of 10 are working within a year after graduation in Norway.
 Almost half of the students find employment while they are still studying.

 We strive to keep our study programmes relevant and our students qualified for the job market.
 UiA also helps you in the transition from student to employee.

 Campus Kristiansand is modelled on American campuses, with short distances between buildings and large green spaces connecting everything.
 Compact, but open.
 Large, but easily navigable.

-Simultaneously, we continue to facilitate communication and contact between students, by further developing our campuses.
+Simultaneously, we continue to facilitate communication and contact between students by further developing our campuses.
 We are building new common areas, laboratories and service facilities.

 Student housing in Kristiansand and Grimstad is considerably more affordable than in other university towns, also on the private market.
-It is great value for money, both on and outside campus.

 All our undergraduate and graduate programmes have exchange programmes, and on our website it is easy to find out what your programme offers.